-Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and line a muffin tin with cupcake cases
+- Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and line a muffin tin with cupcake cases

-Add the eggs and whisk well
+- Add the eggs and whisk well

-Divide the mixture between the 12 cupcake cases
+- Divide the mixture between the 12 cupcake cases

-Bake them for 20 minutes until they are golden brown.
+- Bake them for 20-25 minutes or until they are golden brown and a skewer inserted in the centre of the cupcakes comes out clean.
 Leave to cool completely

-Make the buttercream by mixing together the butter and icing sugar, then add the biscoff spread and milk, and mix until smooth.
+- Make the buttercream by mixing together the butter and icing sugar, then add the biscoff spread and milk, and mix until smooth.
 You can do this by hand or with an electric whisk

-Spread or pipe the buttercream on top of the cupcakes and add a Lotus biscuit on each one, then sprinkle the crushed biscuit over them all
+- Spread or pipe the buttercream on top of the cupcakes and add a Lotus biscuit on each one, then sprinkle the crushed biscuit over them all

 NB.
 This post is NOT in anyway sponsored by Lotus - I just love their product!